|

 Parts of classical analysis, matrix theory and operator theory.

-Key words related to present research
+Key words related to recent research

 Initial value problem, method of lines (MOL), Runge-Kutta method, linear multistep method, general linear method, Shu-Osher representation, total-variation-diminishing (TVD), total-variation-bounded (TVB), strong-stability-preserving (SSP), monotonicity, boundedness.